 - Register with the practice's on-line service for ordering repeat prescriptions.

-Contact the receptionist for details of how to register for this service and then you can use the system to order your repeat prescriptions.
+Contact the practice for details of how to register for this service and then you can use the system to order your repeat prescriptions.

 Occasionally, the doctor will prescribe items such as simple painkillers, or diarrhoea remedies (for adults only) in response to telephone requests.
 However, antibiotics are never prescribed in response to a telephone request.

 Some over-the-counter items are not given on prescription.
-The receptionist will advise on whether a requested item may be given on prescription.
+Practice staff will advise on whether a requested item may be given on prescription.

 Outpatient Department Letters